Categories: Dead Key FOBS

 Two Piece Door Handles

-Starting with the 2014 Kia Cadenza and K900, the Hyundai Genesis, and the new independent Genesis line, these manufacturers have also adopted the hidden keyhole trick.
-The Kia Optima and Sportage were added in 2016 and more will likely be added.
+Starting with the 2014 Hyundai Genesis, (prior to the new independent Genesis line, which debuted in 2017), the manufacturer adopted the hidden keyhole trick.
+Several other Hyundai models have been added since, namely the Santa Fe, in 2024, and Venue.
 These models all feature a two-piece door handle.
-As shown in the image to the left, press the mechanical key into the slot found under the cover at the back of the driver’s door handle (1) and pry or pull forward and up (2).
+As shown in the image to the left, press the mechanical key into the slot found under the cover at the back of the driver’s door handle (1) and pull forward and up by hand (2).

 Pulling the cap while holding some upward pressure will work best.
-There is a black button in the slot that is being pushed up with the key in this move.
+There is a black button in the slot that is being pushed up with the key in this move and the cap is immediately to move!

-A “hybrid” of this was introduced in 2020 in the Hyundai Sonata.
+A “hybrid” of this was introduced in 2020 in the Sonata.
+By 2024, it is found in the Elantra, Santa Cruz, and Tucson.
 The mechanical key is again slipped into a slot beneath the back of the door handle and pushed upwards.
 Now however, a small cover, seen in blue to the left, is slid to the side and out of the way.
 This should be done when the mechanical key is still inserted and pushed upward.
 The keyhole is then revealed.

-And yes you must pull a piece of your car off, but its ok!
+And yes one way or another you must pull a piece of your car off, but its ok!
 The cover will come off exposing the keyhole.

 One Piece Door Handles

-In 2019, a very different hidden key hole style was introduced in the Hyundai Santa Fe, the new Palisade model a year later and the Elantra in 2021.
+In 2019, a very different hidden key hole style was introduced in the Hyundai Santa Fe (removed in 2024), the new Palisade model a year later and the Elantra in 2021.
 The handle for all intents and purposes is one piece, but a small piece of horizontal trim located just behind the black entry button (arrow) is removable.
 Pull the handle outward.
 This exposes another small black button just behind the handle (2, below).
 Look at the handle from behind to find it.

 Push the button inwards using the mechanical key.
 This releases the trim piece that can be swung away exposing the keyhole.
 The key can then be turned to unlock the car.
 Pull the key out before opening the door to avoid damaging the door handle.